 If your repository isn't already using Travis, you should create a

-.travis.yml file, log into Travis (using your GitHub account), and enable builds for that repository (there are resources online to get you started).
+.travis.yml file (at the top-level directory of your git repo), log into Travis (using your GitHub account), and enable builds for that repository (there are resources online to get you started).

 You'll also need to give Travis push access to your repository.

 To do this, go to your GitHub settings and create a new personal access token.

 Give it a good name and make sure that you enable

 Copy this token and go to the settings page for your repository on Travis and add two environment variables:

 GITHUB_API_KEY- this should be set to the personal access token that you created above, and

 GITHUB_USER- this should be set to your username.
 While you're in the settings, you might also want to enable the "Build only if .travis.yml is present" option (this will save you from some annoying emails later).

 Now that you have Travis set up, here's the minimal

 .travis.yml file that we'll need: